How we started

 THEN COVID-19 HIT.

 Since March 2020, our plans have been put on hold as we have been unable to run the street kitchen and keep within the government guidelines set regarding social distancing and large gatherings in public spaces.
 We have however still been able to continue helping vulnerable people/families by setting up a food bank and produce table from our home address.
-We set up a food produce table twice a week on a Tuesday and a Saturday, where people can come along and take what they need to put meals on the table.
+We set up a food produce table every Saturday, between 1pm and 2pm where people can come along and take what they need to put meals on the table.

 We regularly see over 120 households each time we are open.
 In addition to this, we have delivered or had collected over 2000 food parcels to those in need.